 A mortgage broker can adeptly navigate these requirements, advising on how best to support your mortgage application.

-Maneuvering the complexities of securing a qualified mortgage requires a strategic approach, particularly for the self-employed.
+Navigating the complexities of securing a mortgage requires a strategic approach, particularly for the self-employed.
 Here are some key strategies:

-• Prepare Extensive Documentation: Demonstrating a stable income through detailed financial records can improve your chances of getting favorable terms.
+- Prepare Extensive Documentation: Demonstrating a stable income through detailed financial records can improve your chances of getting favourable terms.

-• Highlight Creditworthiness: Maintain a strong credit score to negotiate better interest rates and terms.
+- Highlight Creditworthiness: Maintain a strong credit score to negotiate better interest rates and terms, whether you’re opting for a variable interest rate mortgage or a fixed-rate loan.

 How to Improve Your Chances of Getting a Mortgage?